-3 EE Values in the Г .0 The purpose of this module is as follows: 3 - \$5 Values in the Workplace Constitutional Law 5 8 The purpose of this module is as follows: To heighten student's awareness of their personal beliefs, values, and attitudes regarding culture, race, ethnic and other identity statuses and how it intersects with values for the workplace.
-To enable students to become knowledgeable about values, gender, sexual orientation, socioeconomic status, and disability within society and resultantly within the context of values in the workplace.
-To enable students to be familiar with methods to develop effective values, ethics and leadership in the workplace, thereby developing a level of social responsibility.
-The aim of this module is to make the constitution and and Human Rights the bill of rights relevant to students and to gain an understanding of how the Constitution and Human Rights issues impact on them privately, at work and in the broader society.
+3 - S5 Values in the 5 8 The purpose of this module is as follows: 3 - \$5 Values in the Workplace 5 8 The purpose of this module is as follows: To heighten student's awareness of their personal beliefs, values, and attitudes regarding culture, race, ethnic and other identity statuses and how it intersects with values for the workplace.
+To enable students to become knowledgeable about values, gender, sexual orientation, socioeconomic status, and Constitutional Law and Human Rights 5 8 disability within society and resultantly within the context of values in the workplace.
+To enable students to be familiar with The aim of this module is to make the constitution and J 5 Q the bill of rights relevant to students and to gain an understanding of how the Constitution and Human Rights issues impact on them privately, at work and in the broader society.
 A few areas have been chosen based on relevance, interest and the graduate attributes that general education at DUT aims to develop oral, written communication skills, logic and reasoning.
 The purpose of this module is to introduce students to the importance of being responsible citizens through having an appreciation of the importance of the Constitution and Human Rights, within a local and global context.
 To encourage and develop a practice of critical and engaged citizenry.
 It will assist students to understand the ways in which humans shape these systems, through conflict and struggle, the values that underlie them, namely why they should vote and what it means to be part of a democracy.
 The module is based on the idea of combining theory and practice.
-In each section a constitutional concept and/or a human right issue or experience will be introduced and discussed.
-Module specific terminology will be explained and an understanding of key concepts will be developed.
-Each scenario will include a focus on the development of skills by developing the student's capacity for research, independent critical thinking and debate.
-Law for Life 5 8 The aim of this module is to make the law relevant to everyday life.
+In each section a Law for Life 5 8 The aim of this module is to make the law relevant to everyday life.
 It is based on the idea of combining theory and practice.
 In each section an everyday life experiences will be introduced and discussed.
 Module specific terminology will be explained and an understanding of key concepts will be developed.
-Each scenario will include a focus on the development of skills by developing the student's capacity for research, independent critical thinking and debate.
-World of Work 5 8 The purpose of General Education is to ensure that our graduates are not only skilled professionals in their chosen area of study but also broadly educated and well-rounded local and global citizens.
-Toward this greater purpose, this module is designed to introduce and develop non-technical working related competencies and values within students in order to facilitate easier adapting to the workplace in Work
+Each scenario will include a focus on the

+World of Work 5 8 The purpose of General Education is to ensure that our graduates are not only skilled professionals in their chosen area of study but also broadly educated and well- rounded local and global citizens.
+Toward this greater purpose, this module is designed to introduce and develop non-technical

-Integrated Learning (WIL) placements, and/or their future careers.
-Leadership 5 The purpose of this module is to develop students with a critical and informed understanding of leadership, and with skills that enable them to understand and take ethical leadership in a variety of contexts, including within the institution.
+Integrated Learning (WIL) placements, and/or their Leadership 5 8 The purpose of this module is to develop students with a critical and informed understanding of leadership, and with skills that enable them to understand and take ethical leadership in a variety of contexts,